ktSuW/SuW/README.md

 [![Website Badge](https://img.shields.io/badge/WebSite-Su-blue)](https://ktsuw.github.io/portfolio/)

 I'm
-a Software Developer with strong passion for learning various technology stacks including cloud and have a keen interest in data structure and algorithms.
+a developer with strong passion for learning various technology stacks including cloud and have a keen interest in data structure and algorithms.